 Updated: See the link at the top of this post for an easier and quicker way to add an outline to your stickers.

 Create another layer and move it beneath all the other layers, directly on top of the “background” layer.
 Choose either a hard airbrush from your brushes library or download my free Sticker Border Brush that I created to be more streamlined and have a super hard edge so you don’t have extra less opaque pixels hanging off the edge of your stroke.

-Using white, draw a shape under and around each sketched image.
+Then, in the top right corner of the screen open the color panel.
+Choose white, and draw a shape under and around each sketched image.
 I demonstrate some ways of doing this in the video.
 Color drop in white to fill each shape completely.